f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     }

 To configure interfaces (that are not part of a LAG), use the following PATCH API call.
-In the example below VLANs are being assigned to the physical interfaces.
+In the example below, VLANs are being assigned to the physical interfaces.

 .. code-block:: bash